vitessio/website/content/en/docs/reference/features/recovery.md

  to the keyspace name.
  - `-init_shard 0` - here `0` is the shard name (or range) which we want
  to recover.
- - `-binlog_host x.x.x.x` - hostname or IP address of binlog server
+ - `-binlog_host x.x.x.x` - hostname or IP address of binlog server.
- - `-binlog_port XXXX` - TCP port of binlog server
+ - `-binlog_port XXXX` - TCP port of binlog server.
- - `-binlog_user XXXX` - username to access binlog server
+ - `-binlog_user XXXX` - username to access binlog server.
- - `-binlog_password YYYY` - password to access binlog server
+ - `-binlog_password YYYY` - password to access binlog server.
- - `-pitr_gtid_lookup_timeout duration` - See below for details
+ - `-pitr_gtid_lookup_timeout duration` - See below for details.

-And then, depending on your backup storage implementation, you use a variety of flags:
+And then, depending on your backup storage implementation, you can use a variety of flags:
  - `-backup_storage_implementation file` - for plain file backup type.
- If you use this option, you will also need to specify
+ If you use this option, you will also need to specify:
    - `-file_backup_storage_root` - with a path pointing to your backup storage location.
  - `-backup_storage_implementation s3` - for backing up to S3.
 If you